Sustainable transport to the Catfarm & beyond

 How?
 Increase budget allocation for overland transport and make agreements with railroad companies for a participant discount.

 We hope that national agencies and Erasmus representatives reading this may consider allocating a higher budget for overland transport, to send a strong signal in support of reducing carbon emissions by 20 TIMES for the very same trip.
-A change to the budget allocation goes a long way as there are 180,000 students embarking on an Erasmus internship each year.
+A change to the budget allocation goes a long way over 9 million have already embarked on an Erasmus+ project(2017 data).

 We hope that this article has given you some tips and tricks to make informed decisions about your travel methods and way of life as you go and have fun travelling the world and explore!